 Conclusion

 Many direct and indirect factors impact the total cost of RAG solution development.
-To calculate the required budget correctly, you need to consider various aspects.
-They include salaries, storage, and infrastructure expenses, as well as a range of other less obvious long-term bills.
+To calculate the required budget correctly, you need to consider not only salaries, storage, and infrastructure expenses, but also how the system will behave after launch.

 Want to start the development of an RAG-based application for your business?
 Requestum experts are ready to help.
 Contact us to discuss your project.